Landcover science

 Monitoring vegetation clearing

 We use satellite imagery combined with comprehensive human interpretation and validation to detect and report vegetation change annually.
-We use the Statewide Landcover and Tree Study (SLATS) and Non Woody Landcover Disturbance program (NWD) methods.
+We use the Statewide Landcover and Tree Study (SLATS) to detect woody and non woody change.

 NSW vegetation clearing

-This report provides annual data from 2018 on woody and non woody vegetation clearing.
-Data is provided both statewide and on land managed under the Local Land Services Act (Category 2 regulated land).
+Data on woody and non woody vegetation clearing from 2018 is available both statewide and for land managed under the Local Land Services Act (Category 2 regulated land).

-The report includes areas of vegetation clearing in hectares by landcover class and authorisations.
-For more information, go to the NSW Vegetation Clearing webpage.
+The NSW Vegetation clearing report includes areas of vegetation clearing in hectares by landcover class and authorisations.
+For more information go to NSW vegetation clearing.

 Fire and vegetation change